HexaPDF 0.9.0 - Document Layout Published on

 end

-Text (or more generally every box) is layed out from top-to-bottom and can be flown around objects that have been placed on the page before.
+Text (or more generally every box) is layed out from top to bottom and can be flown around objects that have been placed on the page before.
 This makes it easy, for example, to flow text around images (see the new composer example).
 Also, if some box doesn’t fit on a page or can’t be split, a new page is automatically created.

 Arbitrary drawing operations can still be performed by using the HexaPDF::Content::Canvas object that is provided by the composer.